Guildhall Art Gallery, London

 - Make sure to glance down on the Guildhall Yard in front of the Art Gallery.
 There is an 80m-wide curved line of dark stone that follows the edge of the Ancient Roman Amphitheatre.

-- The actual remains of the amphitheatre are located around eight metres below the ground, buried beneath layers of ancient rubbish and rubble.
-Entrance to the amphitheatre is via the Guildhall Art Gallery.
+- The actual remains of the amphitheater are located around eight meters below the ground, buried beneath layers of ancient rubbish and rubble.
+The entrance to the amphitheater is via the Guildhall Art Gallery.

-- After the Romans abandoned Britain in the 4th century, the amphitheatre was dismantled, and much of its material was used for building materials.
+- After the Romans abandoned Britain in the 4th century, the amphitheater was dismantled.
+Much of its building material was used for building materials.

-- The amphitheatre was found within the old Roman city walls, whereas the majority of ancient amphitheatres were located on the outside of city walls.
+- The amphitheater was found within the old Roman city walls, whereas the majority of ancient amphitheaters were located on the outside of city walls.

 Explore London’s Museums and Heritage Sites

 - Tate Britain